 Under each of these Strategic Objectives are a number of policies which will be used to inform planning application decisions.
 Each of these policies have been evaluated from a Health and Wellbeing perspective, which is described in greater details throughout this report.
-Appendix 1 includes a table of the evaluation of each of the policies for the 2016 LDP (Draft Local Plan), 2018/19 LP (Pre-Submission Local Plan), and the Addendum of Focussed Changes to the Pre-Submission Local Plan.
+Appendix 1 includes a table of the evaluation of each of the policies for the 2016 LDP (Draft Local Plan) and 2018/19 LP (Pre-Submission Local Plan).
 As changes are made to the Local Plan throughout the process, this table will be updated to reflect any changes made from a Health and Wellbeing perspective.

-The new Local Plan Framework was informed by the revised NPPF (2018), which has the principals of healthy, inclusive, and sustainable developments embedded throughout the Framework.
+The new Local Plan framework was informed by the revised NPPF (2018), which has the principals of healthy, inclusive, and sustainable developments embedded throughout the Framework.
 The revised Local Plan Framework is illustrated below in Figure 1.